Understanding Fee Statements: Everything Business Owners Need to Know

 Stax also offers a fully compliant credit card surcharging program, which allows you to pass the processing fees directly to the customer, further minimizing your costs.

-FAQs about Fee Statements
+FAQs about Fee Statement

 Q: What is a fee statement?

-Q: Who gets a merchant fee statement?
+Q: How to effectively review your merchant fee statement?